 The centre relies on volunteers to keep moving; volunteers who cook, walk, garden, mentor, guide and assist in all the groups and activities we offer.
 They are a fantastic group and many of our activities just wouldn't run at all without them.
-We have about 60 at any time, who give anything from an hour or two a month to six hours a week.
+We have over 120 volunteers, who give anything from an hour or two a month to six hours a week.

 What do the volunteers get out of it?
 Friendship, fun, a sense of achievement and satisfaction that what they do makes a difference.
 Volunteering can also lead to paid employment.
 Apart from the fact that employers like to see commitment, work of any kind is good on a CV, and you can learn new skills and get relevant training that will be useful in work, such as a Level 2 Hygiene Certificate if you want to move in to catering.
 And it increases self-confidence and combats depression - what are you waiting for?!